burtlo/yard-cucumber/README.md

 **1. Users are able to search by Feature, Tags, and Scenario.**

 Appended to the traditional search areas is the ability to now search by Feature, Tag, and Scenario.
+The user is able to search by steps, though I have not placed those links on the page, in step_list.html found in the root of the output directory.

 **2. Feature pages are displayed in a decently formatted HTML representation**